thijse/Arduino-CmdMessenger/README.md

 With version 3.x also comes a full implementation of the toolkit in C#, which runs both in Mono (http://monodevelop.com/Download) and Visual Studio (http://www.microsoft.com/visualstudio/eng#downloads)
 This allows for full 2-way communication between the arduino controller and the PC.

+If you are looking for a Python client to communicate with, please have a look at [PyCmdMessenger](https://github.com/harmsm/PyCmdMessenger)

 ## Requirements